Frank Waters (politician): Biography

 Waters was born in Hastings, New Zealand, the son of John Thomas Waters (born Hamilton, Victoria c.
 1877; died 7 June 1938) and his wife Margaret (née McGrath).
 His education began at St Patrick's Convent in Auckland and in 1916 he left New Zealand and carried on his schooling at St Mary's Convent in New South Wales before finishing his education in Queensland at South Johnstone, Selwyn, and Kuridala State Schools.
 On leaving school he became a telegraph messenger, working for the PMG from 1922 to 1932 and then was a canvasser for new telephone subscribers.

 He served in World War II, joining the Australian Military Forces in 1942 and rising to the rank of Sergeant in the Queensland Echelon and Records Section of Army Records.

 On 24 June 1930, Waters married Jessie Kate Robertson (c.
 1902 – 9 June 1985); they had two sons and one daughter.
-In 1985 he was awarded the Member of the Order of Australia medal for service to the trade union movement.
+In 1985 he was appointed a Member of the Order of Australia for service to the trade union movement.
 Waters died in September 1990 and was cremated at Albany Creek Crematorium.